sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

    ![alt text](assets/image_task05_step28.png)

-27. In the Fabric portal, **navigate** to the `BronzeLoraWan` table, part of the 'FactoryEvents_EH' KQL Database in the 'FactoryEvents_EH' Eventhouse.
+27. In the Fabric portal, **navigate** to the `BronzeLoraWan` table, part of the 'EH_YCSneakerEventStore' KQL Database in the 'EH_YCSneakerEventStore' Eventhouse.
 This table shows four columns.

    ![alt text](assets/image_task05_step29.png)

-28. In the Eventhouse KQL Database 'FactoryEvents_EH' KQL Queryset `FactoryEvents_EH_queryset`, check the JSON table mapping by **running this command**.
+28. In the Eventhouse KQL Database 'EH_YCSneakerEventStore' KQL Queryset `EH_YCSneakerEventStore_queryset`, check the JSON table mapping by **running this command**.

 ```
 .show table BronzeLoraWan ingestion json mappings